xufuture/qserv/admin/dupr/docs/duplication.md

 The first task is to split up the input into pieces that fit on the local storage of the N indexing nodes.
-Each indexing node should have free space slightly larger than the amount of input it is processing, so that there is room for it's portion of the index.
+Each indexing node should have free space slightly larger than the amount of input it is processing, so that there is room for it’s portion of the index.

 Assuming that input pieces are stored in some well known location across the cluster, one would then run something like: